Xiloscient/Xiloscient.github.io/content/misc/theft.md

 - Score: 7
 ## Review

-Excellent book, it's not a particularly heavy read, nor is it a revolutionary or mind-altering one but it is incredibly fun.
-The worldbuilding is some of the best I've seen in a near future scenario and a true breath of fresh air from all the apocalyptic stuff.
+Excellent book.
+It's not a particularly heavy read, nor is it a revolutionary or mind-altering one but it is incredibly fun.
+The worldbuilding is some of the best I've seen in a near future scenario and a true breath of fresh air from all the apocalyptic decel writing that's rather prevalent nowatdays.
 Reminds me a lot of Heinlein.
-Characters are realistic, with real strengths and weaknesses that don't contradict each other.
-Inner Psyche of Marcus (the Main Character) is explored thoroughly with the interplay between him and Miranda not beeing forced.
-The little romance there is works well, the AI actually acts its age and isn't just omnipotent.

-The physics and engineering are really next level.
-Like, incredibly so.
+Characters are realistic, with real strengths and weaknesses That don't contradict each other.
+The Inner Psyche of Marcus, a kind of space trucker, is explored thoroughly with the interplay between him and Miranda, essentially the heiress of the unnamed founder of SpaceX beeing forced.
+The physics and engineering are next level.
 It's actually consistent, fits into the worldbuilding.
 The way tech is distributed makes a ton of sense and you're not left wondering, as is the case so often, why someone doesn't just use this abundant knowledge and development to get rid of scarcity.

 **Final Verdict:** incredibly pleasantly surprised, can recommend.